minyan8/RainHistoNet/README.md

 # **RainHistoNet**: Single-Image Day and Night Raindrop Removal via Histogram-Guided Restoration

+This repo is our solution for [NTIRE 2025 The First Challenge on Day and Night Raindrop Removal for Dual-Focused Images](https://codalab.lisn.upsaclay.fr/competitions/21636#learn_the_details).

 ## Description

 As shown in the figure, our model is based on [**ESDNet**](https://github.com/CVMI-Lab/UHDM).
 The backbone primarily consists of an encoder-decoder network.
 At each encoder and decoder level, a Semantic-Aligned Scale-Aware Module (SAM) is incorporated to address scale variations.
 Additionally, we introduce a Histogram Transformer Block from [**Histoformer**](https://github.com/CVMI-Lab/UHDM), which employs histogram self-attention with dynamic range spatial attention.
 This block is placed between the encoder and decoder to achieve global and efficient degradation removal.